ConnerSanders/CapstoneStarterRepo/README.md

 Documentation includes all schematics, images, models, and designs used in the project.

 The [Signoffs](/Documentation/Signoffs) folder houses all approved detail designs.
 These designs are for each subsystem and show all constraints.
 The signoffs should convince the reader that all constraints are met as well as link to all other relevant documentation in their respective folders.
-These signoffs should also link any software which is relevant.
+These signoffs should also link any relevant software.

 The [Meeting Minutes](/Documentation/Meeting%20Minutes) folder contains dated minutes for all team meetings.
 This allows the reader to analyze current and previous progress in a time-based manner.

 ### Software
 All software will be located in this directory.
-For each specific problem or system, a folder will be created that contains all relevant code along with a readme that explains the installation, compiling, execution of the code.
+For each specific problem or system, a folder will be created that contains all relevant code along with a readme that explains the installation, compiling, and execution of the code.